Top US diplomat Blinken meets China's VP Han at U.N. amid strained ties

 Blinken, U.S. Commerce Secretary Gina Raimondo, Treasury Secretary Janet Yellen and Biden climate envoy John Kerry have traveled to China this year to thaw relations and ensure continued communication between the two countries amid tensions that flared after the U.S. military shot down a Chinese surveillance balloon that traveled over the United States.

-Neither Blinken nor Han in their remarks explicitly mentioned whether such a meeting will materialize.
+Neither Blinken nor Han in their remarks explicitly mentioned whether such a meeting would materialize.

 "Currently, China-U.S. relations face many difficulties and challenges," Han told Blinken, noting that China hoped the U.S. would make efforts to implement the consensus reached by the two countries' leaders and promote the stable development of relations.